 I’ve also bought garden tools, bedding, cat boxes, leisure equipment and much more.
 Think about it the next time you shop – will it be worth the extra money to go for the new, or buy something used that will last as long as a new one?
 And save you a chunk of money?

-Go to thrift stores, garage sales and charity shops.
+Go to thrift shops, garage sales and charity shops.
 Be prepared to not find anything on at least half your visits.
 But when you do find something, you could be saving 90% off the brand new price.

 2. use your grocery store’s clearance aisle

 Stores reduce the price of food near it’s sell by date by up to 90%.
-Going to your store more often than once a week, and timing it right, gives you the opportunity to grab these bargains.
+Going to your store more often than once a week, and timing it right, gives you the opportunity to grab these discounts.

 If you don’t mind some of the food being almost out of date, or dented then you can really save a lot of money.

 I make it a habit to always check the clearance aisle first, no matter what I’m popping into the store for.
 You never know when a bargain is to be had!

 For loads more tips on cutting your grocery budget, check out these posts:

 There is nothing more satisfying than picking your own ripe tomatoes, carrots or lettuce from the garden to eat later.
 Growing your own veggies is a great way to cut down on your food bill costs and increase your vegetable intake at the same time!